-The program begins with a Zoom program overview for all the administrative staff and teacher leaders.
+The program begins with a live workshop (for a cost) or online workshop (free) for all the administrative staff and teacher leaders.
 At the workshop, the administrators and teacher leaders receive instructions on the strategies and watch a preview of the keynote presentation that will be given to all teachers.
-This preview program is designed to ensure that administrators and teacher leaders are able to assist teachers and paraprofessionals with the implementation of the strategies in each and every classroom.
+This preview program is designed to insure that administrators and teacher leaders are able to assist teachers and paraprofessionals with the implementation of the strategies in each and every classroom.
 The Ribas Associates consultant provides the leadership group with a menu of options for working with all the district's teachers and paraprofessionals during subsequent professional-development time to further implement the components in their classroom.
-Each administrator and teacher leader may then be assigned a group of staff member with whom to work with after the keynote address.
-For leadership groups in excess of 25 participants, it is recommended that that district break them into more than one group for this preview.
-For districts with more than one group there is an additional cost.
+Each administrator and teacher leader is then assigned a group of teachers he or she will work with after the keynote address.
+(For leadership groups in excess of 20 participants, it is recommended that that district contract for a live workshop.)